JoinCODED/DEMO-React-State-Counter/README.md

 <button onClick={() => alert('decrease')} className="btn btn-danger">-</button>
 ```

-3. Create two functions for the increase and decrease and change the `onClick` events
+3. Create two functions for the increase and decrease and pass them to the `onClick` events:

 ```javascript
 const increase = () => alert('increase');